 DDR4 supports the command address latency (CAL) function as a power savings feature.
 This feature can be enabled or disabled via the MRS setting.
-CAL timing is defined as the delay in clock cycles (tCAL) between a CS\n registered LOW and its corresponding registered command and address.
-The value of CAL in clocks must be programmed into the mode register (see MR1 Register Definition table) and is based on the equation tCK(ns)/tCAL(ns), rounded up in clocks.
+CAL timing is defined as the delay in clock cycles (^tCAL) between a CS_n registered LOW and its corresponding registered command and address.
+The value of CAL in clocks must be programmed into the mode register (see MR1 Register Definition table) and is based on the ^tCAL(ns)/ ^tCK(ns) rounding algorithms found in the Converting Time-Based Specifications to Clock-Based Requirements section.